 In March of 2010 we started to witness the results of a sweetheart land privatizaion deal between the Oregon Department of State Lands and Giustina Resources based in Lane County Oregon.
 In 2009 Larry Giustina who happened to be a Oregon Board of Forestry Board (OBOF) Member at the time was able to convince the Oregon Department of State Lands as well as his fellow OBOF associates to offer 621 acres of mature forests in South Gate Creek in the McKenzie River watershed for exchange to his cousin Dan Giustina for a failing 63 tract subdivision in Redmond, Oregon.
-These Common School Fund parcels were not part of the original parcels that were to be offered for sale by the Department of State Lands.
+These Common School Fund parcels were not part of the original parcels to be offered for sale by the Department of State Lands.
 But it appears that the Oregon Board of Forestry had something to do with adding these special parcels sometime later in the process.
 To read an Eric Mortenson/Oregonian article describing the official account of the so called legitimate exchange click here.

-Subsequent to this exchange here is what I witnessed in March 2010 in Giustina's log deck yard just outside Eugene, Oregon.
+Subsequent to this "legitimate" exchange here is what I witnessed in March 2010 in Giustina's log deck yard just outside Eugene, Oregon.

 I was astounded by the size and age of the tree corpses I witnessed stacked at the Giustina log yard.